mohammadalihumayun/spatial_AE/README.md

 https://www.tensorflow.org/datasets/catalog/speech_commands

 ## Data preperation
-The number of samples for unsupervised autoencoder training, and size of training and test sets for supervised KWS evaluation are selected
+Select the number of samples for unsupervised autoencoder training, and size of training and test sets for supervised KWS evaluation .

+'''
+resultspath='x:/results_directory' # folder to save the results as csv and plots corpuspath='x:/googlecorpus_directory' # folder for speech dataset unlabeled_set_size=12000 # number of samples for autoencoder training lbl_trai_size=3000 # size of training set for supervised KWS evaluation lbl_test_size=6000 # size of test set for supervised KWS evaluation
+'''

 Audio files are loaded with corresponding filenames and sample rates using scipy
 Spectral features are extracted from loaded audio files using librosa
 Unlabaled set for unsupervised AE training and labeled set for   supervised KWS evaluation are segregated